-Do you want to remain in your home, but have some difficulty keeping up with household chores?
+Do you want to remain in your home, but find household chores take a little longer than they used to?
 Would a little extra rental income help pay the bills?
-HomeShare Vermont has over 35 years of experience matching people who want to share their homes with compatible housemates who are interested in helping around the house in exchange for a place to live.
+HomeShare Vermont has nearly 40 years of experience matching people who want to share their homes with compatible housemates who are interested in helping around the house in exchange for a place to live.
 Let us do the interviews, background checks, and reference checks for you.
 We will introduce you to pre-screened candidates and you decide who to live with.

 Register for Info Session